How to Pick the Best NYC Airport

 - Pros and Cons of Stewart International Airport (SWF)

-If you’re flying into NYC or flying out of NYC, you’re probably looking at heaps of flights, feeling overwhelmed, and wondering which NYC airport is best to fly in or out of.
+If you’re flying into NYC or flying out of NYC, you’re wondering which NYC airport is best to fly in or out of.
+As an NYC native (and I fly quite a bit!), I’m always thinking about which NYC airport to choose for my trip.

 What to know about all of the international airports in New York City

-JFK is a huge international airport located at the southeastern edge of NYC in Queens, right where Queens (NYC proper) meets the border with the rest of Long Island, NY.
-To figure out if JFK is best for your flight, consider if you’re okay with taking a very long subway ride to where you are staying, having someone pick you up, or taking a rather expensive taxi ride into Manhattan or points west.
+JFK (John F. Kennedy International Airport) is a huge international airport located at the southeastern edge of NYC in Queens, right where Queens (NYC proper) meets the border with the rest of Long Island, NY.
+To figure out if JFK is best for your flight, consider if you’re okay with taking a very long subway ride to where you are staying, having someone pick you up, or taking a rather expensive taxi ride into Manhattan.

-LGA (LaGuardia) is a smaller airport with a recently-redone terminal and the other terminals being kind of old.
+LGA (LaGuardia) is a smaller (mostly domestic) airport with 2 recently-redone terminals.
+The other terminals are dated and old.
 LGA is located at the northwestern end of Queens, close to Elmhust and Astoria.
 It is the closest airport to Manhattan.
-It’s good to consider if being near Manhattan is best for your flight.
+It’s good to consider if being near Manhattan is best for your flight, and if you are flying domestically.

-EWR (Newark Airport) is a huge international airport located 25 minutes west of Manhattan and is ideal if you’re staying in Manhattan, or really anywhere, including New Jersey during your trip.
-Newark Airport is not located on the NYC subway, but it is easily accessible via NJ Transit commuter train, making it a great airport to choose if you wish to travel by mass transit and avoid taxis, Ubers and Lyfts!
+EWR (Newark International Airport) is a huge international airport located 25 minutes west of Manhattan.
+It is in New Jersey.
+EWR is ideal if you’re staying in Manhattan, or especially if you’ll be based in New Jersey during your trip.
+Newark Airport is not located on the NYC subway, but it is easily accessible via NJ Transit commuter train.
+This makes it a great airport to choose if you wish to travel by mass transit and avoid taxis, Ubers and Lyfts!

 Planning your trip to NYC soon?
 Use our insider guide to the best and worst times to visit NYC so that you know before you go.
 If you’re wondering is NYC safe?
 Well, we got you covered there as well.